handsontable/handsontable/docs/content/guides/getting-started/react-methods.md

 ## Use Handsontable's API

 You can programmatically change the internal state of Handsontable beyond what's possible with props.
-To do that, you will need to call API methods of the relevant Handsontable instance associated with your instance of the `HotTable` component.
+To do that, call API methods of the relevant Handsontable instance associated with your instance of the `HotTable` component.

 The following example implements the `HotTable` component showing how to reference the Handsontable instance from the wrapper component.